welcome to the website dedicated to the restoration of broomfield house and park

 Many of us have fond memories of times spent at Broomfield House in the past.
 We recall the museum exhibits, the Lanscroon murals, and enjoying tea with our friends at the café.
 Sadly, others have only seen the House enclosed in scaffolding, as it has remained since it was badly damaged by fires over 20 years ago.

 broomfield house film

 Christine Lalla has made a beautiful film intended to support our plans to rebuild and reopen Broomfield House to the public.

 She interviewed a number of local residents to record their memories of the House and Park, and courtesy of Jan Metcalfe of the Library and Museum Service, was able to film some of the stored artefacts which were once the pride of the displays in Broomfield House.

 Also featured are aspects of the Conservatory, the Orchard and various other parts of the park.

-The restored Broomfield House would be enjoyed as a heritage and learning centre, a place which schools can use to bring history alive, and a venue to display artworks and other collections.
-It would offer a café, community meeting rooms and events, serving as a much needed social hub in this beautiful park.
-The House will also serve as a focus for conferences and events and be fully accessible to local residents, visitors and heritage tourists.
+The Broomfield House Trust’s aim is to restore Broomfield House, maximising community access, so that it could be enjoyed as a heritage and learning centre, a place which schools can use to bring history alive, and a venue to display artworks and other collections.
+It would offer a café, meeting rooms and events, serving as a much needed social hub in this beautiful park.
+The House could also serve as a focus for conferences and events and be fully accessible to local residents, visitors and heritage tourists.

 Please look around this site and get in touch if you are able to help or if you’d like us to keep you informed of developments.